-Here are Dr Craig Rubinstein’s best tips and instructions for your Recovery after Cosmetic Surgery.
-Reading all the provided materials will help you understand how to get a better result & what’s normal for recovery.
+Dr Craig Rubinstein shares his instructions for your recovery after cosmetic surgery.
+Reading all the provided materials will help you understand how to get a desired result & what to expect from a normal recovery.

 Healing and Recovery After Cosmetic Plastic Surgery

 Understanding what to expect during the recovery period is crucial for a healing process after plastic surgery:

 - Remember that every individual heals at their own pace.

 - It is essential to have realistic expectations and not compare your recovery to others.